What Antarctic discovery means for Southern Alps

-A new discovery in Antarctica has offered new insights into the ancient formation of New Zealand's Southern Alps.
+A discovery in Antarctica has offered fresh insights into the ancient formation of New Zealand's Southern Alps.

 A study led by French and Israeli scientists revealed how two tectonic plates fused to form a single Antarctic Plate 15 million years later than originally predicted.